Skip to content

 some_test_file.py

-from wireup.integration.fastapi import get_container
+from wireup.integration.fastapi import get_app_container

 def test_something_with_mocked_db_service(client: TestClient, app):

-with get_container(app).override.service(DBService, new=...):
+with get_app_container(app).override.injectable(DBService, new=...):

 response = client.get("/some/path")